mimanjh/426_final/README.md

 Thus, idealistically, if someone wants to have a high salary working in a FAANG comapny, he or she should have a masters degree in software engineering and work for Facebook, Amazon, and Google for a few years with a base salary and a bonus.

 **Possible Next Steps** \
 Because our coefficient values are not very significant.
 Our possible next steps may be adjusting the coefficient value or the variables to find a more significant value.
 We can also create prediction by allowing people manually type in numbers for different variables.
+We can also considering over and under sampling our data due to the imbalance in company data.
+We noticed that data pertaining to Netflix was much smaller than the amount of data pertaining to other companies thus leading to possible bias.

 by Jacob Hunsaker, Emily Liu, Felicia Seng